Un-Tour to Myanmar

 And what’s not included?

-- Airfares to and from Yangon are not included, but we will assist you with booking your flight if you require assistance.
-You will need to arrive on (or before) the starting date.
+- Airfares to and from Yangon are not included, but we will be happy to assist you with booking your flight if you require assistance.
+You'll want to arrive the morning of the starting date at the latest, but a day or two before can help you shake the jetlag so you're ready to go for our little adventure.

 - Travel insurance is not included, and is mandatory.
 We require proof of insurance.
 We like World Nomads.